VinitaSilaparasetty/ieee_epsilon_2021/README.md

 ![image](https://user-images.githubusercontent.com/17146805/113475152-7b9d3080-9491-11eb-9dff-bf140b9f494a.png)

 EEE SIES GST with its sub-chapters MTT-S and Computer Society in feature intends to conduct a Symposium which will be an Academic Convention wherein the invited Industry Experts will speak about a particular subject of their research.
 The topics will run along the track of a theme for the Symposium.
 The target is to create an educational and orderly ambience where ideas are addressed and exchanged.
+This kit was designed to help participants follow along with the workshop.

+### Project Objective -
+Teach beginners how to develop an end-to-end application that accepts patient data and predicts if they have diabetes or not.

+### Project Description
+* Analyze data and generate visuals for better understanding using the Python libraries Pandas, Numpy, Matplotlib, Plotly & Seaborn.
+* Conceptualize and developed a CNN using Tensorflow and Keras to predict if a patient is diabetic or not.
+* Build a CNN model and develop an application using Python's Streamlit package.
+* Deploy the Streamlit application to the cloud using Google Cloud Platform's App Engine.

 #  Contents: